cullophid/barely-functional/README.md

 ```

 ### sum :: [Number] -> Number
-returns the sum of all numbers in the list
+Returns the sum of all numbers in the list.

 ```js
 _.sum([1, 2, 3])